ccmucdenver/ccm-docs/docs/updates.md

 Real-time:  &nbsp;  &nbsp; [Temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Swap](https://demo.openwfm.org/web/alderaan/swp.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

+### 2022/06/14

+* Maintenence completed at 1pm.
+Nodes math-alderaan-h01 and math-alderaan-h02 have two GPUS now each.

+* Slurm configuration with GPUs and memory as controlled resources is coming soon.
+In the meantime, **please do not request an entire high memory/GPU node if you do not need all the resources, request only the cores you need**.

 ### 2022/06/13

 * The maintenance on math-alderaan-h01 and the return of math-alderaan-h02 are postponed to tomorrow 6/14 11am.